 I would love to say I patiently waited for the woman who perfectly matched up to my prayers, unfortunately my fear of being alone was greater than my trust in God’s timing, so I was in and out of a lot of relationships.
 In spite of my impatience, God was faithful and continued to prepare the perfect wife for me.
 I had to wait thirteen years to finally meet her, but it was well worth the previous heart-break, loneliness, sadness, and seemingly unanswered prayers.

-Over the last twenty-three years of marriage, she has taught me so much about God’s love.
-Shirley loves me unconditionally in spite of all my idiosyncrasies (a nice way of saying I have a lot of hang ups).
+Over the last twenty-four years of marriage, she has taught me so much about God’s love.
+Shirley loves me unconditionally in spite of all my idiosyncrasies (a nice way of saying I am weird).
 I don’t have to perform, serve, or love her in any special way to earn or keep her love.
 She just loves me unconditionally.
 And yet, without a doubt I am the second man in her life, the first being Jesus, which is exactly what I was praying for all the way back in 1980.
 You see, it is her love relationship with Jesus that taught her how to love me.

 I love you Shirley!